Industry Expertise · June 25, 2024

 1 Flat fee

 A flat-fee pricing model offers a set charge for certain types of legal services.
-If your firm takes DUI cases, bankruptcies or draws up wills, this could be an attractive way to bill.
+If your firm takes DUI cases, handles bankruptcies or draws up wills, this could be an attractive way to bill.
 Clients appreciate knowing the full cost of the service up front.
 And if you're experienced and efficient with these types of cases, the rate you earn per hour will likely be as much, if not more, than a billable-hours model.

 Another way to incorporate the flat-fee model is to use it for a portion of a long-term project or extended litigation.
 You can charge one rate for the filings, another for the discovery period and another for the trial.
 This provides flexibility for you and your client as you move forward with a pending matter.